API Integration: A Practical Guide to Maximizing Business Efficiency

 Secondly, consider that each application has its own set of REST APIs.
 Developers must ensure that they appropriately map, store, capture, and use different data formats.

-Thirdly, you need to maintain the integration yourself – manage the APIs, handle downtimes and errors, enable reporting and monitoring; spend time nurturing it to ensure it works as expected.
+Thirdly, you need to maintain the integration yourself – manage the APIs, handle downtimes and errors, enable reporting and monitoring, and spend time nurturing it to ensure it works as expected.

 Technology develops at the speed of lightning.
 So does the advancement in the integration construct.